 "IPv6 addrconf: prefix with wrong length 48"

-Some research learned me that this isn't a harmful error - more a cosmetic one.
-It's root cause are IPv6 RA's from a device on the network that is advertising something indifferent than your host is configured to.
 If you maintain a more static configured IPv6 setup, and your IPv6 setup is working as designed for you network, you can safely choose to disable those detections.
 Here's how to disable IPv6 to accept Router Advertisements and IPv6 Auto-configuration at runtime:

 echo 0 > /proc/sys/net/ipv6/conf/all/accept_ra